 You simply cannot drive from Los Angeles to San Francisco and not take a camera with you.
 Why?
 Because there are too many breathtaking natural parks to wander through and too much dramatic coastal scenery to marvel at.
 While mobile phones are doing a good job at taking proper camera-like photos, there's nothing more satisfying than setting up the perfect shot to capture an image you want to remember forever.

 While not technically an essential item, packing a cooler on your adventure allows you to set up camp for a couple of hours on a beach or in a park somewhere for a nice picnic lunch.
 There's nothing like munching down a salad sandwich and sipping on your favourite ice-cold beverage while relaxing amongst the peace and quiet of Mother Nature.
 After all, why not enjoy as much of the great outdoors as possible?

 Folding chairs are another great item to include on your packing list if you plan on having impromptu lunches or dinners outside.
 Not only do they make spontaneous plans that much more manageable, but they also ensure you have a comfortable place to sit if you want to put down roots for a couple of hours somewhere along your route.

 10. A really good playlist

 In our opinion, you can't drive anywhere without listening to some really good music and road-trippin' from LA to San Francisco definitely qualifies as a journey that needs music.
-Whether your favorite genre is hip hop or you prefer listening to the classics, putting together a killer playlist to make the in-between driving hours go by quickly is a must.
+Whether your favourite genre is hip hop or you prefer listening to the classics, putting together a killer playlist to make the in-between driving hours go by quickly is a must.
 Besides, if the driver is getting a bit sleepy then there's nothing like a bit of Bruce Springsteen to wake you up.